rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 #### Using Cedar Design Tokens

-The package contains files for using tokens in both CSS (as SCSS variables) and JavaScript (as commonJS).
+The package contains files for using tokens in both CSS (as SCSS and LESS variables) and JavaScript (as commonJS and ES modules).

 Here we’re using a typography mixin and a color token to style `.myClass` from the SCSS tokens file.